Göttingen fall school in linguistics 2021

 Hedde Zeijlstra (University of Göttingen)

-Inquiries: Any inquiries should be directed to email@example.com as well.
+Inquiries: Any inquiries should be directed to Ms Jessica Fenske firstname.lastname@example.org

-Course 2: Logophoricity and the semantics of attitude reports (instructor: Pearson) Logophoric pronouns, long-distance reflexives, shifted indexicals and the like make up a class of anaphoric expressions that provide a window onto perspectival phenomena and the semantics of attitude reports.
-We will survey a cross-linguistic sample of cases and introduce the theoretical tools that have been employed to analyse them.
+Logophoric pronouns, long-distance reflexives, shifted indexicals and the like make up a class of anaphoric expressions that provide a window onto perspectival phenomena and the semantics of attitude reports.
+We will survey a cross-linguistic sample of some of these cases and introduce the theoretical tools that have been employed to analyse them.
 One goal of the course will be to consider how these cases bear on the analysis of so-called 'de se' attitudes first discussed by Lewis (1979) and Perry (1979).
 In this way, in-depth cross-linguistic investigation sheds light on a classic philosophical debate, while also furthering understanding of anaphoric dependencies as a core topic at the intersection of syntax and semantics.